Gajals: History

-Neither Jirecek nor Kanitz mentioned this word.
-It was first used in Ahmef Vefik's dictionary Lehçe-i Osmani written in 1873–1876.
+The term Gajal was first used in Ahmed Vefik's dictionary Lehçe-i Osmani written in 1873–1876.
 According to him, Gajal was a word used to describe gypsies of Varna and Balchik.
 In fact, his dictionary is the only Turkish dictionary which mentions this word.
-The Škorpil brothers - Hermann Škorpil and Karel Škorpil published in 1898 "The Yearbook of the Varna State High School", where they had written: "In our research we paid attention to the questions - what happened to the first non-Slavic Bulgarians?
+The Yearbook of the Varna State High School by the Škorpil brothers (Hermann Škorpil and Karel Škorpil) from 1898, says:

+"In our research we paid attention to the questions - what happened to the first non-Slavic Bulgarians?
 Is it possible that these people, who won, disappeared completely in two centuries, mixed with Slavs, whose character was completely opposite to the character of the ancient Bulgarians?
 We came to an opinion that cannot be final until more material is collected, namely: that today's Muslim population of Deliorman - the Gajals, and perhaps the Christian Gagauz in Eastern Bulgaria are the remnants of non-Slavic Bulgarians."